 Sometimes you know exactly why your back is hurting you.
 You slept funny.
 You twisted wrong.
-You picked something heavy up incorrectly.
+You picked up something heavy the wrong way.
 Whatever it was, your back was quick to let you know that it wasn’t happy about what you did.

 Most of the time, however, it can be very difficult to pinpoint the exact cause of your lower back pain.
 The pain could be the result of years of bad posture or disk degeneration.
 Even diagnostic imaging is not always able to show us what the actual cause is or how we can fix it.